Information about the programme

 1. Implementing the Patient Safety Incident Reporting System (HaiPro) into Community Pharmacies

-The HaiPro system has been widely used in health and social care services and it was also implemented into community pharmacies during autumn 2021.
+The HaiPro system has been widely used in health and social care services in Finland and was implemented into community pharmacies for in-house reporting during autumn 2021.
 The implementation was preceded by a modification of the system to better adapt to the needs of the community pharmacies’ operational environment.

 The HaiPro system guides community pharmacies to observe medication safety and operational processes from a wider perspective.
-In addition to prescription-related errors community pharmacies can also monitor errors related to self-care, automated dose-dispensing, and increasingly popular e-pharmacy services.
+In addition to dispensing errors, community pharmacies also monitor errors related to self-care, automated dose-dispensing, and e-pharmacy services, for example.

 In outpatient care the medication use process always comprises of multiple actors.
 Inter-organisational HaiPro reporting enables gathering data about the safety and smoothness of the entire outpatient medication use process.
 Inter-organisational risk management regarding medication use can, for example, reveal unexpected risks in-between organisations that, in addition to compromising patient safety, can also weaken the efficiency of the health and social care system.